-- A7.214 We summarise MNOs' tiering proposals for each country benchmark in Tables A7.10 and A7.11 (using the term "lower" in the case of AM&A to reflect its argument that there should be no distinction between Tiers 2 and 3), along with our choice of tier.
-These tables also highlight those benchmarks where the stakeholder assessment of tier differs from our view. - A7.215 In their responses to the February 2015 consultation, stakeholders did not change their views on the tiers as shown in these tables.
-For convenience, in the tables we also include the Greece benchmarks (which we derived after the August 2014 consultation) and the Germany 2015 benchmarks (which we derived after the February 2015 consultation), along with stakeholders' views on tiers for those benchmarks in their responses to the February 2015 consultation and July 2015 update note on the Germany 2015 auction.
+A7.170 We summarise MNOs' tiering proposals for each country benchmark in Tables A7.10 and A7.11 (using the term "lower" in the case of AM&A to reflect its argument that there should be no distinction between Tiers 2 and 3), along with the choice of tier in Ofcom's August 2014 consultation.
+These tables also highlight those benchmarks where the stakeholder assessment of tier differs from our view in the August 2014 consultation.